 BOARD OF DIRECTORS MEETINGS

 The Board of Directors shall meet at the annual Chapter Conference.
-Other Board and Executive Committee meetings may be held at such times and places as the President or Board of Directors may determine, and may be conducted in person, by conference call, or electronically via internet.
+Other Board and Executive Committee meetings may be held at such times and places as the President or Board of Directors may determine, and may be conducted in person, by conference call, or online.
 Voting may be conducted at such meetings or via email.
 All Board meetings shall be open to any Chapter member wishing to attend.

 NOTICE OF MEETINGS